-Borrowers with bad credit can expect to pay more for the same loan amount.
-It’s a difference often measured in thousands of dollars, both up front and every year thereafter.
+Borrowers with bad credit can expect to pay more for the same home loan amount.
+It’s a difference often measured in thousands of dollars, both upfront and every year thereafter.

 For example, a $250,000 loan for 30 years at 3.5% interest costs $1,122.61 per month.
 At 5% interest, the same loan costs $1,342.05: a monthly difference of nearly $220, amounting to roughly $2,640 more each year.

 And homebuyers can’t necessarily just refinance their mortgage later for a lower interest rate.
-With interest rates having hovered at historically low levels for years, and then tumbling even further in the coronavirus pandemic, homebuyers can’t expect interest rates to go anywhere but up from here.
+With interest rates having hovered at historically low levels for years and then tumbling even further in the coronavirus pandemic, homebuyers can’t expect mortgage rates to go anywhere but up from here.

 2. Inability to Cover Other Costs of Homeownership